How to Calm Your Inner World (Even on Your Busiest Days)

 A brief pause every hour.
 One source of noise removed in the morning.
 A moment of body grounding before a difficult conversation.
 A redirecting thought when you notice self-criticism arising.

 The capacity to notice that acceleration early is itself developed through practice.
-The more often you pause deliberately, the more sensitive you become to the early signals that intervention would be useful.
+The more often you pause deliberately, the more sensitive you become to the early signals that intervention would help.
 This is closely related to the broader practice of developing The Power of Inner Stillness — the foundational guide to building genuine inner calm that holds up across all conditions.

 When Calm Feels Out of Reach